yathit/sugarcrm-gmail-chrome-extension/README.md

 #### Developer and marketer wanted

-Since I, Kyaw Tun, does not have enough time for this endeavor, I am looking for developers and marketers to bootstrip this project.
+I am looking for developers and marketers to bootstrip this project into viable product.
 If interested, please drop me (kyawtun@yathit.com) describing how you would like to do.

-Also let me know if you have problem with project setup.

 Design Goal